 "Just a short note to thank you for your help and support in the first module.
 It was a great relief to get that envelope on Friday, I had convinced myself that I must have failed each one after going through it in my head for the umpteenth time.
 Clearly the learning process that you have developed is successful.
 I look forward to the next module."

 Frequently Asked Questions

 The course fees cover the cost of VAT, the course notes, telephone/email support while you are studying and the consolidation training.
-They do NOT cover exam fees, lunch (although we do provide coffee and biscuits!), the Jeppesen Student Pilot Manual, and the flight computer required for the Navigation and Flight Planning exams.
-If you need them, we have arranged a special package price with Pooleys Flight Equipment at £95 plus shipping.
+They do NOT cover exam fees, lunch (although we do provide coffee and biscuits!), any exam databases, the Jeppesen Student Pilot Manual, and the flight computer required for the Navigation and Flight Planning exams.
+If you need the last two, we have arranged a special package price with Pooleys Flight Equipment at £95 plus shipping.
 For any other products you might require, quote the letters CAPT for a 5% discount.

 The training materials are A4 coil-bound colour books (sample notes can be downloaded from here).
 Although there are areas where definite benefits can be obtained, we are not convinced that people will benefit from CBT for the EASA exams, because the questions bear so little relation to reality.
 Our feedback indicates that students prefer books that contain everything as they can be conveniently read on the bus (or in the back of a helicopter) - at least they don't run out of battery power!
 The study notes are printed individually, and usually arrive within 5 working days.